-Statistical analyses and graph representation were performed using either GraphPad Prism 9, FlowJo X, OMIQ, Unipro UGENE software, or R 3.6.2.
-Two-way ANOVA test was used for kinetic peptide-specific IgG evaluation.
+Statistical analyses and graphical representation were performed using either GraphPad Prism 9, FlowJo X, OMIQ, Unipro UGENE software, or R 3.6.2.
+A two-way ANOVA test was used for kinetic peptide-specific IgG evaluation.
 Mann-Whitney tests were used to compare SQE and Alum conditions.

-Authors contributions:
+Author contribution

 BC and VV designed the study.
-OB, CC, MT, MB, LB and VV experimental work, contributed to data acquisition, analysis and interpretation.
+OB, CC, MT, MB, LB and VV carried out the experimental work, contributed to data acquisition, analysis and interpretation.
 SB, KA and JN compiled and analyzed the single-cell repertoire data.
-ES and DK was responsible for adjuvant production and quality control.
-MB and GS were responsible of neutralization assays and analysis.
+ES and DK were responsible for adjuvant production and quality control.
+MB and GS were responsible for neutralization assays and analysis.
 BC, PD, GS, DK and VV provided financial support.
-BC, OB wrote the manuscript.
+BC and OB wrote the manuscript.
 All authors contributed to reviewing the manuscript.

 Acknowledgments